Hội An wreck: History

 Over three seasons the team excavated a third of a million pieces of pottery.
 Most of the pottery was repetitive, everyday tableware of little artistic value but there were also items of outstanding artistry.
 An "Evaluation Committee" of leading Vietnamese archaeologists and art historians selected all the unique pieces for the National Collection in Hanoi and then other museums were invited to select what they wished.
-Six museums in Vietnam now host permanent exhibitions of material from the wreck.
+Six museums in Vietnam host permanent exhibitions of material from the wreck.

 The remaining 90% was sold at auction in 2000 by Butterfields in San Francisco, California, with the Vietnamese Salvage Agency, Saga Horizon, and the Vietnamese Ministry of Culture dividing any money made.
 Part of the proceeds were used to pay for the display, curation, and study of the selection that went into the National Collection.
 The project partners were Oxford University MARE, Saga Horizon, the Vietnam National Salvage Agency (VISAL), and the National History Museum in Hanoi.